Just the Way You Are (Bruno Mars song): Commercial performance

 The song reached the top of the US Billboard Hot 100 on the chart dated October 2, 2010, ending the two-week reign of Katy Perry's "Teenage Dream" (2010).
 The song spent a total of 48 weeks on the Billboard Hot 100, debuting on August 7, 2010, and leaving the chart on July 2, 2011.
 It became Mars second longest charting song on the Billboard Hot 100 as a solo and fourth overall.
 As of October 2015, the song had sold 6.7 million downloads domestically.
-The song was certified twenty-one times platinum by the Recording Industry Association of America (RIAA).
+Luminate published their 2025 Mid-Year report and the song had 91.9 On-Demand audio streams.
+"Just the Way You Are" was certified twenty-one times platinum by the Recording Industry Association of America (RIAA).
 As of October 2025, it became the highest certified single in RIAA history.
 It holds the record of the longest-reigning debut format on the Adult Contemporary, having spent 20 weeks atop.
 The song peaked at number one on the Canadian Hot 100 and was certified diamond by Music Canada (MC).